JackieTseng/paper-notes/docs/2/README.md

 > Reduce the number of bits to represent each weight

-1 .Limit the number effective weights needed to store by having multiple connections share the same weight and fine-tune those shared weights.
+1. Limit the number effective weights needed to store by having multiple connections share the same weight and fine-tune those shared weights.
 (As the following figures)
 <p align="center">
 <img src="img/process3.png"/>
 </p>